 Many students have asked us how we score our practice tests on DAT Bootcamp.
 We answer those questions by talking about our scoring system and what the next steps are to prepare for your DAT.

-You just recently took your first practice test and want to know what you can do to improve your score.
-In this article, we talk about the one secret to raising your score for future tests and on exam day.
+You just took your first practice test and want to improve your score.
+This article reveals the key strategy to boost your performance on future tests and on exam day.

 Everyone knows taking practice tests is important before your exam day--here are three key reasons why you need to use practice tests to prepare for the DAT!